10.1. Secure logging using TLS

 Mutual authentication ensures that the syslog-ng server accepts log messages only from authorized clients.

-For details on configuring TLS communication in syslog-ng, see Section 10.2, Encrypting log messages with TLS.
+For more information about configuring TLS communication in syslog-ng, see Section 10.2, Encrypting log messages with TLS.